altesismein/Photon-station-13/README.md

 #### Branches

 Keep in mind that we have multiple branches for various purposes.
+(Haha, not at this point)

 * *master* - "stable" code, used on the main server.
 * *Bleeding-Edge* - The latest unstable code.  _Please do any development against this branch!_